-The American Dream has always been that anyone can succeed through hard work and determination.
-But in America today, the reality is that access to opportunity is limited—especially for kids in families with lower incomes.
+In America today, the reality is that access to opportunity is limited—especially for children living in poverty.

-More than ever before, living a decent life requires a good education.
-And, for kids growing up in America today, the chances of getting a good education depend largely on their family's income.
-Redesigning the education system so it works for low-income kids as well as it does for their affluent peers would change everything.
+More than ever before, living a middle class life requires an advanced education.
+And, for children today, graduating from college is highly dependent on family income.
+Redesigning the education system so it works for low-income children—as well as it does for their affluent peers—would change everything.

-In the early 20th century, we had an industrial economy with a massive demand for unskilled labor.
-The vast majority of Americans never graduated from high school.
-Now we have a knowledge-driven economy in which most jobs require a college education.
+In the early 20th century, we had an industrial economy that mostly called for unskilled labor.
+Today, we have a knowledge-driven economy in which most jobs require a college education.
 But we still have an education system designed half a century before the first televisions arrived in American homes.

 Affluent kids get what they need to succeed—and others don't

 In early childhood, the most important phase of human development, low-income children have less access to learning experiences and more exposure to toxic stress.
 They are less likely to be ready for school by age 5, and throughout their school years, they won't have the afterschool and summer enrichment opportunities their affluent peers experience.
 Higher family income also grants access to healthcare and social capital.